 National Application Addressed:

-This project addressed the Health and Air Quality NASA national application area.
+This project addressed the Health & Air Quality NASA National Application Area.
 NASA Earth observations provided satellite retrievals of PM2.5, NO2, and SO2 emission concentrations for regional and long-term analysis over the Gulf of Mexico.
-Our end-users at BOEM can apply the methodology developed in this project to other criteria pollutants (e.g., CO, CH4, VOC’s) measured by facility operators included in the Gulfwide Emissions Inventory reports.
+Our end-users at BOEM can apply the methodology developed in this project to other criteria pollutants (e.g., CO, CH4, VOCs) measured by facility operators included in the Gulfwide Emissions Inventory reports.

 III.
 Methodology